 For further information please see Optimal Cord Clamping campaign #BloodtoBaby by Hannah Tizard, RCM shortlisted Evidence into Practice Award 2016, UCLan student midwife, National OCC Working Group member.
 Order free educational resources for midwives, childbirth practitioners, women and families from www.bloodtobaby.com

 Make Birth Easier Blogs

-1. Click here for the story behind the Make Birth Easier Campaign and find out about how I used fetal positioning techniques to have two straightforward, intervention-free labours against the odds.
+1. Click here for the story behind the Make Birth Easier Campaign and find out about how I used fetal navigation techniques to have two straightforward, intervention-free labours against the odds.

-2. Click here to learn more about the research we so need into fetal positioning techniques to prove they are safe and effective.
+2. Click here to learn more about the research we so need into fetal navigation techniques to prove they are safe and effective.

 3. Click here to learn about how moving mummy helps baby to move into a better position for easier birth and how the medicalisation of birthing over the years has ignored gravity and movement.

 4. Click here to read about the dramatic difference that using fetal navigation techniques for easier birth can make to thousands of women by reducing the need for aftercare, both in terms of post operative care, and also mental health issues such as Post Natal Depression (PND) and Post Traumatic Stress Disorder (PTSD).

 Make Birth Easier blog written by Alix Fernando – founder of Make Birth Easier Campaign UK.

 The contents of this blog are not intended, and should not be read as constituting medical advice, diagnosis or treatment.
 Always consult your doctor, midwife or other qualified healthcare provider before making any changes to your birth plan or your recommended routine.